apptainer/apptainer-userdocs/networking.rst

 configuration directory (commonly
 ``/usr/local/etc/singularity/network/``) for the cni configuration file corresponding to the requested network type(s).
-Several configuration files are installed with {Singularity} by default corresponding to the following network types:
+Several configuration files are installed with {Project} by default corresponding to the following network types:

    -  bridge